stathissideris/clarity/README.md

    [clarity "0.5.6"]
 ```

-If you are using clojure 1.2.x, add the following dependencies to your
+If you are using Clojure 1.2.x, make sure that your `project.clj`
-`project.clj`:
+includes clojure-contrib:

 ```
    [clarity "0.5.6"]